Is BodyMetrix accurate?

 Sion Pritchard is one Diligent Mo-fo!

-taken on board ALL of the coaching I have given him and taken ACTION…
+Sion has taken on board ALL of the coaching I have given him and taken ACTION…

 The results paint a clear enough picture of how much body fat he lost in just under a month.
 Both measures were taken after the same amount of water, sleep and food consumed.